Dual Lower Bounds for Approximate Degree and Markov-Bernstein Inequalities: Dual Polynomials for Symmetric Functions

 Choose the sign bit $s$ in the definition of $P$ so that $Q(t) = F(t)$.
 Since $P(t-1)$ has the same sign as $P(t)$, it holds that $\sgn(Q(t-1)) = \sgn(F(t-1))$.
 Therefore,

 Using the fact that $(A + B) / (C + D) \ge \min(A/C, B/D)$ for positive $A, B, C, D$,

 \paragraph{Case 2:} $1, {n \choose i^*+1} |P(i^*+1)| \ge {n \choose i^*-1} |P(i^*-1)|$.

 This time, translate $S$ so that $i^* = t-1$.
 We remark that under this translation we still have $T \subseteq [n]$, since we assumed $t \ge 2$.
-The remainder of the analysis is identical to Case 1, interchanging the roles of $t-1$ with $t+1$.
+The remainder of the analysis is identical to Case 1, interchanging the roles of $t-1$ and $t+1$.

 \paragraph{Case 3:} ${n \choose i^*-1} |P(i^*-1)|, {n \choose i^*+1} |P(i^*+1)| \ge 1$.